La Trinitaria (Dominican Republic): Duarte's return

 Duarte arrived in the country on March 15, 1844, from Saint Thomas, where he had contracted malaria.
 Duarte set foot off the schooner Leonor, a clamor arose of “hosannas” in the crowd that cheered him, and while the cannon of the Fortress fired the ordinance salvo, Archbishop Portes e Infante embraced him and exclaimed: “Hail, Father of the Country!”
 The crowd followed him with a thunderous clamor to the Plaza de Armas, where he was proclaimed General in Chief of the Armies of the Republic.
 Upon arriving at the Government Palace, Duarte unsheathed his sword and offered it to the Junta, so that it would be the one to decide the further fate of his activities.
 The Board promoted him to Brigadier General and he complied with this wish in a clear example of respect for the rule of law.

-After the ceremony at the Palace, Duarte hurriedly left for his house to see his beloved mother and his brothers and sisters, the people and the army accompanied him and that was the happiest day for General Juan Pablo Duarte, the army and for the Dominican people.
+Following the official ceremony at the Palace, Duarte went home to reunite with his family.
+The public and the military accompanied him, marking a day of widespread celebration for Duarte, the army, and the Dominican public.